Lumavate-Team/documentation/docs/3-platform.rst

 * Use tools from a library to create applications
 * Publish PWAs
-* Create pre-set activatoins for a PWA
+* Create pre-set activations for a PWA

 Why you should care
 ^^^^^^^^^^^^^^^^^^^
-Experiences are the collective whole of the tools that developers create.
-It is where various widgets, microservices, and component-sets meet-up, and should always be kept in mind when developing an individual tool.
+Experiences are where various :ref:`widgets <widgets>`, :ref:`microservices <microservices>`, and :ref:`component-sets <component-sets>` meet-up, and should always be kept in mind when developing an individual tool.
 At the end of the day, it is much more common that users will be fusing together a wide variety of tools to make one unified experience rather than using a single tool in isolation.

 .. _activations:

 Activations
 -----------
-Activations refer to the method by which an :ref:`experience` is started.
+Activations refer to the method by which an :ref:`experience <experiences>` is started.
 Activation methods can include URL link, QR code, NFC tag, or SMS messages.
 The Lumavate studio automatically generates activation methods for each :ref:`experience <experiences>`, but the user also has the option to set-up their own activation codes.

 What it does
 ^^^^^^^^^^^^
 Activations:

 * Provides several pre-set activations (URL link, QA code, NFC tag, SMS message)
-* Allows the studio user to create custom activations
+* Allows studio users to create custom activations
 * Collects contextual data for developers and studio users
 * Allows developers and studio users to create specific, contextualized experiences to the end user

 Why you should care
 ^^^^^^^^^^^^^^^^^^^
-Activation methods are how the end user connects with the experience.
+Activation methods are how the end user connects with the :ref:`experience <experiences>`.
 However, activation methods can optionally pass additional contextual data during the activation of the :ref:`experience <experiences>`.
-This information can then be used by developers and studio users to create contextualized and directed experiences for the end user.
+This information can then be used by developers and studio users to create contextualized and directed :ref:`experiences <experiences>` for the end user.
 Developers have access to this activation data in the standard payload that is passed to each :ref:`tool <tools>` while studio users can look up the information in their databases.

 However, a developer has to specifically design their tool to allow for contextual changes based on the data collected to take full advantage of the activation’s potential.